1. Why China? The Supplier Landscape for DTC Dropshipping

 - Sizing inconsistencies on apparel

-Best for: Fashion and lifestyle niche sellers who need a curated catalog.
-Not suitable for DTC brand building due to lack of customization and dropshipping tools.
+Best for: fashion and lifestyle sellers who want a curated catalog.
+Not a real option for DTC brand builders because it doesn't offer the customization or dropshipping tooling you'd need.

 8. Jingsourcing — The Sourcing Agent